TIMBER SALE: MAR 6, 2025

 20.9

-Once we had an accurate inventory, we prepared a Notice of Standing Timber Sale and sent it out to qualified, honest loggers who are known for doing good work.
+Once the inventory was complete, we prepared a formal Notice of Standing Timber Sale and distributed it to qualified, reputable loggers with a proven record of doing good work.

-• Terms of payment and contract requirements, such as bonds, insurance, and timelines.
+• payment terms and contract conditions, including bonds, insurance, and harvest timelines

 $30,261